reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 As TypeScript often widens array types when combining arrays using the spread operator, we suggest using the `.concat(...)` and `.prepend(...)` methods of the `MiddlewareArray` returned by `getDefaultMiddleware()`.

-Also, we suggest using the callback notation for the `middleware` option go get a correctly pre-typed version of `getDefaultMiddleware` that does not require you to specify any generics by hand.
+Also, we suggest using the callback notation for the `middleware` option to get a correctly pre-typed version of `getDefaultMiddleware` that does not require you to specify any generics by hand.

 ```ts {10-20}
 import { configureStore } from '@reduxjs/toolkit'